jarviscanada/jarvis_data_eng_JohnKim/linux_sql/README.md

 # Test

 - Testing for the bash scripts were accomplished through the CLI and comparing the output to the expected output.
-- SQL commands were tested using sample data and comparing the tables to with the expected tables.
+- SQL commands were tested using sample data and comparing the tables with the expected tables.

 # Deployment

-The LCMA is deployed on the Jarvis Repository through github.
-This includes all the scripts and instructions for running said scripts.
+The LCMA is deployed on the Jarvis Repository through Github.
+This includes all the scripts and instructions.

 # Improvements